RudraJikadra/Flappy-Bat/README.md

 ### How to play
 The same way you might have played Flappy Bird.
 Keep on tapping so that the bird will flap and move up.
-Dodge all those pipes that come in the way and increase your score
+Dodge all those pipes that come in the way and increase your score.

 A pretty simple game easy to understand the lua language.